d0pple33/BugLog/Viewndow.md

 **Slowdown Potential:** 40% **(MEDIUM)**

 ## Short Bio
-Viewndow is a potentially unwanted application that behaves as proxyware.
+Viewndow is a potentially unwanted application that behaves as proxyware and a browser hijacker.

 ## Technical Details
 **File Name:** viewndowlp.exe